Welcome to Ogawayama in English.

 - If you want to punch a phone number into your funky navigation system, the number of the phone in the lodge is 0267-99-2428.

 Jonas Wiklund kindly let me have a copy of the sketch map he did for his excellent article introducing bouldering at Ogawayama.
 Click here for the map.

 Amazingly, some people don't have their own wheels.
 This is for you.

 Hitching is extremely rare in Japan, so while there's a bit of novelty attached and it can be done, it is a very unreliable way of getting from A to B.

 Public transport will take you as far as Kawahage.
 To get there, wherever you're coming from, you first need to get to Shinano-Kawakami station on the JR Koumi line.
-From there take a 30-minute bus ride to Kawahage terminus (about one every two hours between 7am and 7pm).
+From there take a 30-minute bus ride to Kawahage terminus (about one every two hours between 7am and 7pm, and usually timed to leave just before the train arrives - timetable here).
 From Kawahage, you can look forward to a gently rising 40-minute walk to the campsite (possible to hitch once you get up onto the "main" road).

 There is a taxi service from Shinano-Kawakami station, but it is expensive and inconvenient.

 The campsite is known as Mawarime Daira, which means something like Panorama Plain.
 It's just about as big as you want it to be - but most people seem abnormally attracted to the toilets, so they don't spread out much.
 The main part of the campsite centres on Kimpu Sansou - the relatively huge and luxurious mountain lodge.
 Unfortunately, the campsite is also popular with boulderers, hikers, families and other non-climbers, so expect a crowd - Japanese style - most summer weekends.

 There is a climber-centric Japanese homepage for the campsite here.